-Beyond that, this model also features a series of LED lights which double as a flashlight in a pinch and a built-in NOAA weather radio provides alerts during emergency situations.
-It also offers support for a dual-port charger as well as alkaline batteries for additional versatility.
-One of the most impressive features of this unit, however, is its voice recognition technology.
+Beyond that, this model also features a series of LED lights that double as a flashlight in a pinch, and a built-in National Oceanic and Atmospheric Administration (NOAA) weather radio provides alerts during emergency situations.
+It offers support for a dual-port charger, as well as alkaline batteries for additional versatility.
+One of the most impressive features of this unit, however, is its voice-recognition technology.
 The walkie-talkie actually detects your voice, allowing you to communicate completely hands-free, which comes in handy while hiking or climbing.
 Our favorite feature of all just might be the “Rewind-Say-Again” feature, which automatically records the last 20 seconds of incoming messages for playback of missed audio.

 The best for backcountry emergencies

 Midland has been making two-way radios for decades, and yet it still finds new ways to innovate.
 Case in point, the company’s GXT1000VP4 model features 50 channels, 142 privacy codes, and an impressive 36-mile range.
 It also comes with a bright, backlit LCD screen that’s easy to read in the dark, 10 customizable alerts for incoming messages, and a whisper mode for communicating in situations where staying quiet may be a priority.
 These walkie-talkies are also rugged, waterproof, and come with rechargeable battery packs that can keep them operating for hours at a time.